Paragon Banking Group: History

-In 2014, the Paragon Group of Companies PLC launched Paragon Bank which offers a range of internet-based savings accounts and a range of lending products.
+In February 2014, the Paragon Group of Companies PLC launched Paragon Bank which offers a range of internet-based savings accounts and car finance.
+The move followed calls from the Competition Commission for more competition in the UK banking sector.

-In 2017, it changed its name to Paragon Banking Group PLC, as part of becoming a "fully integrated banking business".
+In September 2017, it changed its name to Paragon Banking Group PLC, as part of becoming a "fully integrated banking business", rather than an organisation focussed on the buy-to let market.